-In December 2004, Attorney General Madigan created the position of Public Access Counselor (PAC) within the Attorney General's Office.
+In December 2004, Attorney General Madigan created the position of Public Access Counselor.
 Since then, the Public Access Counselor has worked with members of the public, the media and government bodies to resolve disputes under the sunshine laws and ensure access to government information.
 The Public Access Counselor's decisions, however, were not binding on government bodies, resulting in instances in which governments continued to deny people access to government meetings.